nixworks/public/news/2017/06/24/README.md

 ##### Papua New Guinean general election, 2017
 ### [Polling places open in Papua New Guinea, and will remain open for two weeks, to elect all 111 members of the National Parliament.
 The People's National Congress led by Prime Minister Peter O'Neill is considered likely to maintain a governing coalition, despite uncertainty due to lack of opinion polling. ](/news/2017/06/24/polling-places-open-in-papua-new-guinea-and-will-remain-open-for-two-weeks-to-elect-all-111-members-of-the-national-parliament-the-people.md)
-_Context: National Parliament, Papua New Guinea, opinion poll, Papua New Guinean general election, 2017, Prime Minister, Peter O'Neill, governing coalition, People's National Congress_
+_Context: National Parliament, opinion poll, Papua New Guinea, governing coalition, Prime Minister, People's National Congress, Peter O'Neill, Papua New Guinean general election, 2017_

 ## [Previous Day...](/news/2017/06/23/index.md)